JOHW85/ScrapeFandom/README.md

 # Scrape Fandom
 Fandom.com provides Wiki dumps at https://*.fandom.com/wiki/Special:Statistics, but most of the dumps are outdated, and require contacting an admin to produce a new dump.

 This script scrapes Fandom.com for an updated Wiki dump.
 It scrapes the Special:AllPages to get a list of article names and requests a wiki dump from Special:Export.
+Instructions to get a corpus for natural language processing and training is provided.

 Works only for English fandom sites.
 Some slight modifications are needed for other languages.